What Are Sing Panels?

 Fasten your panels with dowel, bolts, biscuit, camlock (rotorlock), or edge to edge glue.
 Visit our Fastening Page for details.

-What wood species are Sing Products available in?
+What wood species are Sing Core products available in?

 This is common with the doors we build because sometimes we are limited to length of species specified, and for large doors exceeding the length of given species, this can be a problem.